Nooneokf/temp-mail/public/blog/privacy-policy.md

 ---

-> **Summary:** Treat FreeCustom.Email as a public service where privacy is not guaranteed.
+> **Summary:** Treat tempmail.encorebot.me as a public service where privacy is not guaranteed.
 Use it only for non-sensitive, non-personal communications.